-Presentations → Successful SxSW: the Tao of the Conference
+presentations → Successful SxSW: the Tao of the Conference

 In March 2010 I did a talk at the SxSW music conference called “Successful SxSW: The Tao of the Conference.”

-It was really just advice for musicians attending the conference, so may not apply to you, but most of what I said is in this article and this free e-book.
+It was really just advice for musicians attending the conference, so may not apply to you, but most of what I said is in this article.
+SxSW was nice enough to film it and edit it into this 5-minute overview.

 - Big Kenny